From the tacky to the tranquil, the Gold Coast in Queensland’s southeast has guaranteed to have something for everyone.

-- Nightcap at Hinterland Hotel Nerang – The best of the cheaper options with its own resturant and bar for a quick overnight stay.
+- Nightcap at Hinterland Hotel Nerang – The best of the cheaper options with its own restaurant and bar for a quick overnight stay.

-- Coomera Motor Inn – Oppersite Dreamworld its proximity to the motorway makes it ideal for a really quick cheap overnight stay.
+- Coomera Motor Inn – Oppersite Dreamworld, its proximity to the motorway makes it ideal for a quick, cheap overnight stay.

-- Quest Robina – Better option if you need a short couple of day stay.
+- Quest Robina – A better option if you need a short couple of days stay in the region.

 How To Get Around The Gold Coast

-The Gold Coast is actually a pretty big place and if you really want to explore it properly, having your own car is going to make your life so much easier.
+The Gold Coast is a pretty big place, and if you really want to explore it properly, having your own car will make your life so much easier.

-Currently the G:link ends at Broadbeach right next to the Pacific Fair shopping center but an extension is underway that will see the tram continue all the way to Burleigh Heads.
-Although it won’t be completed until 2024.
+Currently, the G:link ends at Broadbeach, right next to the Pacific Fair shopping centre.
+But an extension is underway that will see the tram continue all the way to Burleigh Heads.
+Although, it won’t be completed until 2024 at the earliest.